 Accessing quality seniors care is particularly difficult for low-income, racialized, Indigenous and LGBTQ+ seniors due to financial barriers and discrimination.
 Access to seniors care should be equitable.
 Like other health care services, it should be based on need, not on people’s ability to pay.

-- December 2018: The federal Minister of Health presented a Framework on Palliative Care.
-According to this Framework, Health Canada will be establishing a federal Office of Palliative Care.
+- December 2018: The federal government adopted a Framework on Palliative Care, which called for the creation of a federal Office of Palliative Care.

 The CHC is calling for: